-For Gainful Employment Program Data on program costs, occupation types, completion rates, and median loan debt by degree program, please click here.
+For data on program costs and median loan debt by degree program, please click here.

-- To enunciate USAHS’s commitment to copyright compliance in the academic environment
+- To enunciate USAHS’ commitment to copyright compliance in the academic environment

 - To provide basic information on copyright protection and to offer clear examples of potential violations

 - To direct students to educational and legal resources for addressing copyright questions

 - To describe student disciplinary action to be taken when USAHS’s copyright policy has been violated

 The University of St. Augustine for Health Sciences expects all students, faculty and staff to respect and adhere to U.S. copyright laws.
 Copyright laws govern the unauthorized copying, performance, licensing, modification and distribution of creative works, including textbooks, music, artwork, and other published and unpublished works.
 Only the creator or the legal copyright holder has a right to copy, perform, license, modify and distribute such works, even if there is no related profit motive.